miknhoj/Jeopardy/readme.md

 - jQuery

 Version 2
 For version 2, I would try making it without Bootstrap and creating my own CSS.
 I would also try us jQuery to set up my questions and answers that get injected into the html off of a button click event to reduce the lines of code in my html.
+Also, I would like to add high score board where it records the scores of those who played.